-So grab your paddles and in this post we’re going to explore ten of the best places to kayak in New Hampshire.
+So grab your paddles as we continue our series covering kayaking trips in the USA, in this post we’re going to explore ten of the best places to kayak in New Hampshire.

 1. Squam Lake, NH